BBOXX/StumblerLib/ichnaea/README.md

 If you are simply looking to use the Geolocation API, then the details are [here](https://mozilla.github.io/ichnaea/api/geolocate.html).
 Please note that the BBOXX Ichnaea instance uses a different URL endpoint.

 ## API
-The BBOXX Ichnaea instance is hosted at location.bboxx.co.uk.
+The BBOXX Ichnaea instance is hosted at http://location.bboxx.co.uk.
 To make a geolocation request, make a HTTP POST request to http://location.bboxx.co.uk/v1/geolocate?key=API_KEY where API_KEY is the API token that you have been given.
 For testing purposes, use the "test" API key (http://location.bboxx.co.uk/v1/geolocate?key=test).
 The payload of the POST should be a JSON file following the [structure](https://mozilla.github.io/ichnaea/api/geolocate.html) defined in the Ichnaea docs.

 Here's an example using cURL and a JSON file named `sample_ichnaea.json` in the current working directory
 ```